Impeachment Just Got Less Likely And 6 Other Takeaways From The Barr Letter

 That is quite the tease for Democrats, and they certainly want to pull at that string and find out more.
 Many Democrats have called on Barr to release more information, including the underlying documentation that led to the report.

-And while Barr's letter makes impeachment less likely, remember, House Judiciary Chairman Jerry Nadler, D-N.Y., who would shepherd an impeachment process has said, "There can be crimes that are not impeachable offenses and impeachable offenses that are not crimes."
+And while Barr's letter makes impeachment less likely, remember, House Judiciary Chairman Jerry Nadler, D-N.Y., who would shepherd an impeachment process, has said, "There can be crimes that are not impeachable offenses and impeachable offenses that are not crimes."

 4. This isn't the end of the investigations